Check the college website, frederick.edu, for the most up-to-date student policies and procedures.

 - Workforce Training Certificates are issued each month.

-- Workforce Training Certificates recipients do not take part in commencement ceremonies, unless they have also completed a degree or certificate.
+- Workforce Training Certificate recipients do not take part in commencement ceremonies, unless they have also completed a degree or certificate.

 - Digital Badge